rlexa/dd-rxjs/README.md

 ### `RxCleanup`

 Can be used in class contexts to clean up reactive properties.
 Completes `Subject`, unsubscribes `SubscriptionLike` and is compatible with `DoneSubject` i.e. calls `DoneSubject.done()` when encountered.

+*Angular hint*: there is no need to extend `OnDestroy` just for this to work if you don't need actual custom cleanup code in there as it gets detected automatically at runtime.

+#### `RxCleanupGlobal`

 Takes the clean up function name from `RxCleanupGlobal.funcCleanUp` (default is `ngOnDestroy`) and overrides it on the class context instance with own clean up code (preceded by original function if detected).

-*Angular hint*: there is no need to extend `OnDestroy` just for this to work if you don't need actual custom cleanup code in there as it gets detected automatically at runtime.
+Invalid cleanup targets are logged by default - this can be deactivated by setting `RxCleanupGlobal.logWarnOnInvalidCleanupTarget = false` if it can be ignored.
+Silly log level on cleanup can be enabled by setting `RxCleanupGlobal.logOnCleanup = true`.

 ```typescript
 export class ReactiveDataComponent<T> {